The Outdoor Activities Guide

 - Speeds up to 400 FPS.

 The Matrix Bulldog 400 is a new addition to Excalibur’s Bulldog line of crossbows.
 This crossbow has a 400 FPS muzzle velocity and it is whisper quiet.
 The Matrix Bulldog 400 has a 280″ draw weight and a 26″ shaft.
 It has a twin rail sight and a scope rail mount on the front.
 The Matrix Bulldog 400 comes with a cocking aid and a limb saver.
 It has a 2″ x 3″ cocking knob and an Integrated Speed Limiter.
 It also has a 46″ power stroke.
-And it has a rotary bolt lock with a long safety pin.
+It has a rotary bolt lock with a long safety pin.
 It has a Climax thumb cocking device with a safety lock.
 It has a Hi-Viz Red Dot.

 - Very accurate.